EU watchdog disagrees with negative view on UniQure gene therapy

 The medicine was approved in Europe two years ago but its launch was delayed to allow for the collection of six-year follow-up data on its benefits.

 UniQure is also developing other gene therapies that are viewed as more important to its commercial future.
-In April it signed a major collaboration deal with Bristol-Myers Squibb.
+In April it signed a major collaboration deal with Bristol-Myers Squibb .
+(Reporting by Ben Hirschler; editing by Jason Neely)